 OMNIA Rome Card

 The OMNIA Vatican and Rome Card is a sightseeing pass with free admission to some of the most-visited attractions in Rome and the Vatican City.
 It also includes skip the line entry to landmarks like the Colosseum, St Peter’s Basilica, the Vatican Museums, Sistine Chapel and many more.
 The pass also offers unlimited public transportation.
+It is a great option if you are going to spend two days in Rome, to see all the highlights with less stress.

 The OMNIA pass is also a 3 day travelcard with unlimited access to Rome’s metro system, urban trains and buses.
 Get around the city comfortably without having to pay every time you use public transport.